DE Station Tabs

 The gateway to Maine's beautiful Midcoast region, Brunswick is the perfect home base for day trips to the nearby towns of Bath, Boothbay, Camden, Freeport, Harpswell, or Rockland.

 Long term parking (2 hours or longer) is free and available on a first-come, first-served basis for train patrons.
 Click here for details.
-The parking lot is located at 86 Union Street and the mouth of Station Avenue, just steps from the train platform.
+The parking lot is located at the intersection of 86 Union Street and Station Avenue, just steps from the train platform.

 Quik-Trak Ticketing Hours

 A historic and picturesque town, Brunswick mixes New England charm with a thriving arts and entertainment scene.
 Visitors can enjoy over fifty ethnically-diverse restaurants, distinctive retail shops, a year-round Farmers Market, and cultural offerings at the Town's many theaters, galleries, museums, and special events.

-For help planning your itinerary, call the Brunswick Downtown Association at (207) 729-4439, visit Brunswick Downtown Association or check out Brunswick's area attractions below.
+For help planning your itinerary, call the Brunswick Downtown Association at (207) 721-0999, visit Brunswick Downtown Association Visitor Center or check out Brunswick's area attractions below.